How much do twins cost compared to singletons? Don’t forget these overlooked and surprising costs of raising twins to better prepare.

 “So, this is what it’s like to feed three growing boys!”
 I told my husband, shuffling through the fridge wondering what to feed the kids.

 I had always known that the costs of raising twins would be higher than one child.
-But it’s easy to forget until you realize you’re making huge batches of baby food that cover a mere two days and ordering boxes of diapers every month.
+But it’s easy to forget until you realize you’re making huge batches of baby food that cover a mere two days and ordering boxes of diapers and wipes every month.

 Surprising costs of raising twins

 Maybe you’ve reviewed your yearly budget and are shocked at how much you’ve spent in the last year of having twins.
 You thought you’d stop spending in one area (“Yay, no more formula!”) only to find yourself spending on other expenses (“How many snacks can two toddlers eat?!”).

 Perhaps you’re a soon-to-be twin mom, wondering how much your finances might change as you prepare for their arrival.
 Or you’ve found ways to keep expenses minimal, applying frugal practices even more.

 From my personal experience and surveying other twin moms, I realized that there were a few surprising costs to raising twins.
 I share them with you below so that you can better prepare or balance your budget now that you’re a mom of twins: